eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 Sets of skills for VLSI formal verification, in terms of developing VLSI formal verification tools:
 + skill set:
+	- As a senior software engineer at Breker, you will work closely with our core product team to develop cutting-edge technologies to address the SoC verification crisis.
+You will communicate with our product definition team and translate the product specification into executable R&D tasks.
+You will independently design and implement the software components and take the ownership of one or more software modules.
+Your day-to-day work will also include participating in technical meetings and design reviews.
+As a product developer, you will also have the opportunity to interact directly with our customers and receive feedback about the work you have done.
+We are a small software team and believe in agile development philosophies.
+We insist on clean design and readable code.
+When Breker customers produce successful, reliable SoC products, you will know that you helped make them possible.
+	- requirements:
+		* MSEE/MSCS with 3 years of software industry experience
+		* Excellent understanding of software design concepts, including object-oriented design and patterns
+		* Extremely strong C/C++ coding skills and practices, including ability to debug complex software systems
+		* Excellent written and oral communication skills
+		* Self-starter, high energy, and able to develop effective plans for software component implementation
+		* Eagerness to be part of a startup and a desire to experience the excitement of offering powerful new technology
+	- preferred experience:
+		* PhD with relevant experience in circuit design and verification
+		* Knowledge about constraint solving techniques, such as Boolean Satisfiability (SAT), Binary Decision Diagrams (BDD), and Satisfiability Modular Theory (SMT)
+		* Adoption of agile software development methodologies
+		* Familiarity with hardware design and verification languages, such as Verilog and SystemVerilog
+		* Hands-on use of software construction tools, such as GNU Make and SVN
++ skill set:
 	- BLAH.
 + skill set: